 - All underground piping and system components shall be hydrostatically tested at 200psi for a minimum of two (2) hours.
 Flushing of piping, riser and remote FDC (if applicable) shall be witnessed by the Fire Marshal prior to installing the riser.

 - Piping system shall comply with approved plans (location, size and components).
+Fire risers shall be six inch (6") or larger with a welded flange, Remote FDC piping shall be four inch (4") or larger with a welded flange.
 Fire mains shall have a minimum of 42" of soil cover to top of pipe.
 Any components subject to corrosion shall be corrosion resistant and/or wrapped in polyethylene material.

-- Fire Sprinkler backflow devices shall have a bypass and test header.
+- Fire Sprinkler backflow devices shall have a bypass and full-flow test header.

 Overhead Piping and Components